 Scientific evidence demonstrates that continued compression of a nerve causes the nerve to lose the ability to signal altogether.
 The result of this situation is numbness, as well as possible loss of mobility and/or anatomical function.

 Most patients with long-term nerve-related symptoms do not understand that pain is only a short term effect of common compressive neuropathy.
 This is information which needs to be recognized in order to find the solution to idiopathic nerve pain.

-Some patients diagnosed with pinched nerves are actually suffering from a far more logical and common type of symptomatic syndrome.
-Oxygen deprivation due to a psychosomatic back pain condition is the true cause of some of these misdiagnosed compressive neuropathy scenarios.
 Oxygen deprivation has severe effects on ultra-sensitive nerve tissue and can affect them much in the same way as acute compression from a structural source.
 Ongoing chronic nerve pain and related symptoms make much more sense being caused by the variable process of ischemia, then from the static theory of anatomical compression.
 If you are suffering from chronic nerve related pain that has proven to be treatment resistant to a variety of therapies, consider the chance that your condition might actually be a case of misdiagnosed oxygen deprivation.
 Understand the pain in order to beat the pain.